How to buy Kogan shares

 Own Kogan shares in just a few minutes.

 Kogan.com Ltd is an internet retail business based in Australia.
-Kogan shares (KGN) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $20.61 – an increase of 2.64% over the previous week.
-Kogan has a trailing 12-month revenue of around $497.9 million.
+Kogan shares (KGN) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Kogan has a trailing 12-month revenue of around $692.4 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Kogan